With a host of impressive facilities and a lively environment, Bryan College Station will appeal to athletes of all ages.

 Ford Hall of Champions

 Home to the 2018 USA Powerlifting Collegiate Nationals, this massive 33,000-square-foot indoor event space serves as Bryan College Station’s premier indoor venue.
-Located inside the famed Kyle Field, this facility stretches 100 yards in length, boasts 60 foot ceilings and is entirely column-free.
-Customizable ribbon boards, video screens and built-in food and beverage capabilities makes the Ford Hall of Champions a versatile and exciting venue, capable of hosting championship caliber events.
+Located inside the famed Kyle Field, the Ford Hall of Champions stretches 100 yards in length, boasts 60 foot ceilings and stands as an entirely column-free structure.
+Customizable ribbon boards, video screens and built-in food and beverage capabilities add to the versatility of the Ford Hall of Champions.

 Texas A&M Natatorium